Glenunga, South Australia: Geography

 The suburb is very leafy with many trees which make up for the lack of parks and reserves.
 There are more parks in nearby Glen Osmond, such as the popular Ridge Park.
 Glenunga Uniting Church is located on the corner of L'Estrange Street and Bevington Road.

 Transport

 Public transport services to the suburb are by buses which service Glen Osmond Road every 15 minutes until 6pm, and there are other bus routes into the city, and the cross-city circle line along Portrush Road.
 The buses are provided by the Adelaide Metro.

 However, the majority of commuters still use motor cars and Glenunga is well placed for this, bordering Portrush Road and Glen Osmond Road.
 Glenunga residents can reach the Adelaide CBD by various routes, and the Adelaide Hills by way of Glen Osmond Road and the South Eastern Freeway.

+Population

 Residents

 The suburb is home to a number of families and retirees of predominantly Anglo-Celtic background.